 Tree species and genotypes are highly diverse and exhibit a wide range of distribution and complex associations with other organisms, as well as significant ecological, economic, environmental, climatic and socio-economic values.
 Fruit, ornamental, and forest tree species of economic interest grow in various regions of the world from temperate to tropical climates.
 Thirty one per cent of the total global land area or more than 4 billion ha, is covered by forests.
 Minimally managed forest habitats and non-managed forests like tropical rainforests or boreal forests are of high conservation value.
 Accordingly, many countries regard trees as important components of biodiversity and have protection goals to ensure their conservation.
 Such protection goals should be taken into account when assessing the possible adverse effects of LM trees and emphasis should be given to the precautionary approach.

 A number of LM trees have been developed through the use of modern biotechnology and introduced into the environment.
+[See the LMO registry in the BCH (http://bch.cbd.int/database/organisms/) and background documents for this section.]
 The majority of these LM trees are species of economic interest used in managed orchards, forests and plantations.
 The modified traits include herbicide tolerance, wood composition (e.g., lignin), growth rate and phenology (including flowering and fruiting), resistance to pests and diseases, and abiotic stress tolerance.
+29.1

 Planning Phase of THE Risk Assessment